40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD-Active-Passive-ELB-ILB/README.md

 ### Azure CLI

 For Microsoft Azure there is a second option by using the Azure Cloud Shell.
 The Azure Cloud Shell is an in-browser CLI that contains all tools for deployment into Microsoft Azure.
-It is accesible via the Azure Portal or directly via [https://shell.azure.com/](https://shell.azure.com).
-You can copy and past the below one-liner to get start with your deployment.
+It is accessible via the Azure Portal or directly via [https://shell.azure.com/](https://shell.azure.com).
+You can copy and paste the below one-liner to get started with your deployment.
 To deploy via Azure Cloud Shell you can connect via the Azure Portal or directly to [https://shell.azure.com/](https://shell.azure.com/).

 - Login into the Azure Cloud Shell